Build a CI/CD pipeline with GitOps on Terraform Cloud

 This is a private repository that provides almost the same functionality as

-Terraform Registry ( *6 Terraform modules written by SREs are managed here.
+the Terraform Registry ( *6 Terraform modules written by SREs are managed here.

-AWS Cloud(PRJ A)
+AWS Cloud (PRJ A)

-Team A will continue to build on this account.
+Team A will build using this account.

-AWS Cloud(PRJ B)
+AWS Cloud (PRJ B)

-AWS account for PRJ B.
+This is the AWS account for PRJ B.

-Team B will continue to build on this account.
+Team B will build using this account.

-1. Push Module Code(SREs)
+1. Push Module Code (SREs)

-2. Import Module Code(SREs)
+2. Import Module Code (SREs)

-Create a Terraform Cloud WorkSpace for each team to use.
+Create a Terraform Cloud WorkSpace for each team to use

 4. Push Prj Infra Code(Team A or Team B)